SPEECHCOG/jointmodel_2015/README.md

 #### About data

 Experiments 1 and 2 come with the necessary data files (MBROLA-based syllables) to create the required experimental stimuli.
 Experiments 3–6 require CAREGIVER corpus.
 However, pre-computed discretized representations of the corpora are provided in `expX/data/` for default codebook size and talker ID.

+#### About the model

+The basic "concept matrix" (CM) model is explained in Räsänen & Laine (2012; Pattern Recognition; http://www.sciencedirect.com/science/article/pii/S0031320311002044) and adapted to the experiments here, as explained in the paper (Räsänen & Rasilo, 2015; Psychological Review).

 #### Running the experiments

 By default, each experiment is executed by running `expX.m` inside the corresponding experiment folder.
 Experiment folders may also contain additional scripts for result plotting.

 Current documentation is sparse, so please direct questions at Okko Räsänen (firstname.surname@tuni.fi) in case of issues.

+#### Reused code

+`sigstar.m` by Rob Campbell `make_MFCC_And_MMFCC2_features.m` by Saikat Chatterjee, Chris Koniaris, Bastiaan Kleijn `k-means` by Mike Brookes and Chuck Anderson